mathildecol/mathildecol/content/research/mahay_mikolo.md

     relative: false
 ---

+Fieldwork done for the World Bank from 2019 to 2021
 - RCT in Madagascar trying to assess the added value of an integrated stimulation component into the existing countrywide nutrition & health program.
 - Study protocol available [here](/papers/study_protocol_mahaymikolo.pdf)